 - “University of Liverpool Vice- Chancellors International Attainment Award -PG” for excellent academic performance at University of Liverpool

 - “University of Liverpool BNFL Prize” for the best final year project in the field of Bioinformatics using machine learning techniques

 - Bolashak International Scholarship of Republic of Kazakhstan

 Altynay has pursued an academic career in Electrical Engineering in different countries, such as Kazakhstan, Singapore, the United Kingdom, and Saudi Arabia.
 She considers herself a citizen of the world upholding scientific achievements, passion, inspiration, diversity, integrity, and openness.

-In 2010 the student attained Bolashak International Scholarship which was awarded by President of Kazakhstan.
+In 2010 the student attained Bolashak International Scholarship which was awarded to high-performing students from Kazakhstan.
 She has then successfully completed the foundation at Nanyang Technological University in Singapore and obtained a first honor degree in Electronics and Communication Engineering at the University of Liverpool in 2014.
 The student attained the University of Liverpool Vice-Chancellors International Attainment Award –PG for excellent academic performance, as well as the University of Liverpool BNFL Prize for research achievements during undergraduate studies.

 In 2016 she has become as Research and Teaching Assistant at Nazarbayev University, where she strived to cultivate students’ curiosity and interest in learning while gaining a high level of flexibility and responsibility.